faibz/NASMGraphics/README.md

 # NASM Graphics (x86 Intel)

-This is an application that draws a variety of shapes in a colour chosen by the user.
+This is an application that uses VGA mode 13h to draw a variety of shapes in a colour chosen by the user.
 It also includes a small animation.

 ## Functionality

 The application draws five shapes: an oval, a star/diamond, a rectangle, a triangle, and a circle.
 These 5 shapes will be in a colour of the user's choosing upon running the application.
 The application will also slowly write "HI" into the rectangle in a short animation, and draw a simple picture in various colours.

+This functionality was implemented in incremental stages with each stage adding functionality to the previous stage.
+As this repository only contains the result of all the stages together, the functionality used to create the shapes will be described as if part of a single stage.

+### Functionality implemented
+* Bresenham's line algorithm
+* Bresenham's circle algorithm
+* Oval algorithm
+* Star algorithm
+* Register value preservation through use of the stack frame
+* Direct VRAM writes for more efficient pixel plotting (stosb)

 ![Drawings](https://github.com/faibz/NASMGraphics/blob/master/nasmgraphicsblue.png "Drawings")